joel-beck/readnext/README.md

 ### Citation Recommender

-The **Citation Recommender** extracts five features from each training document out of two categories:
+The **Citation Recommender** extracts five features from each training document out of two categories: global document features and citation-based features.

-1. **Global Document Features**
+**Global Document Features**

 These features are derived from the document metadata in the D3 dataset.

 - **Publication Date**:
     A *novelty* metric.
 Recent publications score higher, as they build upon earlier papers and compare their findings with existing results.

 - **Paper Citation Count**:
     A *document popularity* metric.
 Papers with more citations are considered more valuable and relevant.

 - **Author Citation Count**:
     An *author popularity* metric.
 Authors with higher total citations across their publications are deemed more important in the research community.

 Note that global document features are identical for each query document.

-2. **Citation-Based Features**
+**Citation-Based Features**

 These features are obtained from the citation data retrieved from the Semantic Scholar API and are *pairwise features* computed for each pair of documents in the training corpus.

 - **Co-Citation Analysis**:
     Counts the number of shared *citing* papers, i.e. papers that themselves cite both the query and the candidate paper.
 Candidate documents with higher co-citation analysis scores are considered more relevant to the query document.

 - **Bibliographic Coupling**:
     Counts shared *cited* papers, i.e. papers that are cited by both the query and the candidate paper.
 Candidate documents with higher bibliographic coupling scores are considered more relevant to the query document.

 **Feature Weighting**